 - The enable one to use word “Free” in ads.
 That often multiplies readers.
 Most people want to learn about any offered gift.
 Test often show that samples pay for themselves — perhaps several times over — in multiplying the readers of your ads without the additional cost of space.

 - PLG: bear in mind that you are the seller.
 You are the one courting interest.
 Then don’t make it difficult to exhibit that interest.

 - Hand raise: An inquiry means that a prospect has read your story and is interested.
 He or she would like to try your product and learn more about it.
 Do what you would do if that prospect stood before you.

 - Focus on demonstrations in stories, there is always a way to get the same results at a fraction of the cost.

 - Give samples to interested people only.
 Give them only to people who exhibit interest by some effort.
 Give them only to people whom you have told your story.
-First create an atmosphere of respect, a desire, an expectations.
-When people are in that mood, your sample will usually confirm that qualities you claim.
+First create an atmosphere of respect, desire, and expectations.
+When people are in that mood, your sample will usually confirm the qualities you claim.

 13 – Getting distribution